How To Choose Website Name Without Regret

 Site Title and URL

-If you choose a name that describe the services you offer, it's better if your domain name (URL) is the same as your website name (site title) to avoid confusion.
+If you choose a name that describes the services you offer, it's better if your domain name (URL) is the same as your website name (site title) to avoid confusion.

 Using the electric toothbrush repair example, you name the site title "Electric Toothbrush Repair" but the domain name www.electrictoothbrushrepair.com may already be taken by someone else.
 So you decide to swap the words around and name it www.repairelectrictoothbrush.com.
 This could confuse your customers too!